Our Best Homemade Coleslaw

 Shredding cabbage

-Recipe shortcut: Use Bagged Coleslaw Mix
+Recipe shortcut!
+Bagged Coleslaw Mix

-As an alternative, you can buy bags of pre-shredded cabbage or coleslaw mix.
-They usually range between 10 and 16 ounces, so you may need a couple of bags for our recipe.
+You can buy bags of pre-shredded cabbage or coleslaw mix.
+They usually range between 10 and 16 ounces, so you will need 1 to 2 packs for our recipe.
+We have even seen bagged coleslaw mixes that include shredded broccoli stems (delicious) and other vegetables if you want to try something different.

-My Favorite Coleslaw Dressing
+The Best Coleslaw Dressing

 Our favorite coleslaw dressing is quick to make and calls for simple ingredients.
 It’s creamy, flavorful, and fresh.